MERIT: Making Education Relevant and Interactive through Technology

 - Implement technology projects designed during the MERIT program with your students

 - Evaluate and report back to MERIT on those projects implemented during the following academic year.

 - International teacher-participants are not responsible for completing program requirements after the Summer Institute.

 - Have the support of the principal/lead teacher/supervisor/principal/headmaster at their schools, and are encouraged to open lines of communication between the MERIT Program and their schools as early as possible.

 - Send us an email of your intent to apply to either: Roni Habib, Program Director (firstname.lastname@example.org) or Dr. Steven McGriff, KCI Instructional Technologist (email@example.com)

 How to apply

-You will complete the online application, however please start by downloading the PDF copy of the online application form below.
+It is recommended that you start by downloading the PDF copy of the online application form, attached below.
 You can review the application questions and prepare your answers in advance of going to the online application.
-Once you start the online application you cannot stop and return to it at a later time.
-To help you successfully complete the online application at one time, we are providing you the PDF copy of the application form at the bottom of this page.
 When you have prepared your answers in a word processor, go to the online application and cut and paste your responses into the appropriate fields.